 - physical abuse;

 - emotional abuse;

-- sexual abuse; and/or
+- sexual abuse;

+- neglect;

-- neglect.
+- and/or exploitation

-Staff are referred to Appendix 1 of this policy for further detail of the types of abuse and possible signs of abuse.
+Staff are referred to Appendix I of this policy for further detail of the types of abuse and possible signs of abuse.

-In all cases, if staff are unsure, they should always speak to the designated safeguarding lead or deputy.
+In all cases, if staff are unsure, they should always speak to the designated safeguarding lead or deputy safeguarding lead.